Santorini (Thera) is one of Greece’s most famous and most popular islands. Situated in the Cyclades, Santorini is unbelievably beautiful.

-Though every beach has the volcanic sand mix, only those with the highest concentration of it have the privilege of being called ‘black beaches’.
+Though every beach has a volcanic sand mix, only those with the highest concentration of it have the privilege of being called ‘black beaches.’
 Here is a list of the blackest beaches of Santorini, each of them a gem and a must-see:

 Kamari is one of the blackest and biggest beaches on the island.
 Kamari is located on the southeastern coast of Santorini, a few kilometers from Fira.
 Access to the beach is very easy, by car, bus, or taxi.

-Kamari beach is a Blue Flag beach, which means it is extremely clean and well organized for sustainability.
+Kamari Beach is a Blue Flag beach, which means it is extremely clean and well-organized for sustainability.
 It is also well organized for tourist support, so you will find an abundance of sunbeds, umbrellas, and other amenities, including a lifeguard.
-There are also trees offering their shade.
+There are also trees offering shade.

-If you are a fan of water sports and other water activities, Kamari beach should be top in your list: you will find a diving center where you can even take snorkeling lessons, several available water bikes, canoes, surfboards, and a lot more.
-When you need your rest and refueling from the days’ activities and adventures, there are plenty of restaurants and café’s for every taste!
+If you are a fan of water sports and other water activities, Kamari beach should be top of your list: you will find a diving center where you can even take snorkeling lessons, several available water bikes, canoes, surfboards, and a lot more.
+When you need your rest and refueling from the days’ activities and adventures, there are plenty of restaurants and cafés for every taste!

 There are also several restaurants and cafés in Perissa beach, as well as a vibrant nightlife with clubs and beach clubs, so make sure you enjoy them all!

-Yet another stunningly black sand beach, Perivolos is about 12 km from Fira and only 3 km away from Perissa, at the southeast coast of Santorini.
+Yet another stunningly black sand beach, Perivolos, is about 12 km from Fira and only 3 km away from Perissa, on the southeast coast of Santorini.

-But one of the highlights of Perivolos beach is its daily beach party!
-There are many famous DJ guest appearances when the beach parties are thrown.
+But one of the highlights of Perivolos Beach is its daily beach party!
+There are many famous DJ guest appearances when beach parties are thrown.
 Thanks to the abundance of beach bars, there is always one!